 Świdwin Castle, Medieval castle in Świdwin, Poland.

-This fortress was built in the 13th century as a Gothic stronghold in the area.
-In the 18th century it was rebuilt and gained Baroque elements during that renovation.
+The castle was built in the 13th century as a Gothic stronghold and served as a defensive structure for the surrounding area.
+In the 18th century it was renovated and received Baroque features that can still be seen today.

 The community of curious travelers